GEOS-DEV/GEOS/src/coreComponents/constitutive/docs/CO2BrineFluid.rst

 During the simulation, the update of CO2 phase density and viscosity is simply done with a look-up in the precomputed tables.

-Brine density and viscosity using Phillips correllation
+Brine density and viscosity using Phillips correlation
 -------------------------------------------------------

 The computation of the brine density involves a tabulated correlation presented in Phillips et al. (1981).